diablodale/dp.docs/docs/_max/attributes/mlinput.md

 #### Resize

-`resize DIMENSION` will resize data to a given width and height dimension.
+`resize DIMENSION` will resize input to a given width and height dimension.
+It may be faster to resize early so that later actions operate on smaller input.
 The dimension can be two separate numbers or a resolution string like `256x160`.
 All three examples below achieve the same result

 * `resize 250 160`